Rickeddy-7/AI_Buddy/README.md

 - Personalised AI assistant that learns from the educators teaching patterns to tailor their experience and promote effectiveness and help them become better at their jobs

 ### Tech Stack:
+- Html, Css and JavaScript for front-end development
 - Python for backend business logic
 - OpenAI API for the GPT models
 - SQLite